 This is the key to creating a consistent brand image without using exactly the same colours or photos all the time.
 With this method of matching your brand against your brand emotion keywords, you get to have some freedom while ensuring consistency.

-In this brand-building series, I shared here are from my signature brand building program Brand Build Mastery which goes much more in-depth with lots of useful tools and techniques.
+In this brand-building series, I shared here is from my signature brand-building program Brand Build Mastery which goes much more in-depth with lots of useful tools and techniques.

 If you’re interested in building your brand and becoming visible this year, check out the program.
 Any questions, write to email@example.com